infiniflow/ragflow/README.md

 ## 💡 What is RAGFlow?

 [RAGFlow](https://demo.ragflow.io) is an open-source RAG (Retrieval-Augmented Generation) engine based on deep document understanding.
-It offers a streamlined RAG workflow for businesses of any scale, combining LLM (Large Language Models) to provide truthful question-answering with well-founded citations for various complex fomatted data.
+It offers a streamlined RAG workflow for businesses of any scale, combining LLM (Large Language Models) to provide truthful question-answering capabilities, backed by well-founded citations from various complex fomatted data.

 ## 🌟 Key Features